Arrive Tokyo, Japan

 Travel early this morning to contemplate the iconic Zen rock garden at Ryoan-ji, the perfect spot for a meditative walk, and discover the glittering Kinkaku-ji Temple (Golden Pavilion) — covered with gold leaf, surrounded by green gardens and set on a lovely, tranquil pond.
 Later, bask in the magical atmosphere of Arashiyama Bamboo Grove, strolling along a winding path as sunlight filters down through towering bamboo shoots gently swaying in the breeze.
 Proceed to nearby Tenryuji Temple and its wonderful gardens before continuing to your hotel.

 Kyoto | Japanese Mingei Folk Art

-This morning, begin at a temple, where you experience the art of the tea ceremony, noting its refined sense of hospitality and etiquette that date to the time of the samurai.
-Next, visit Kiyomizu Temple and stand on its massive veranda for stunning city views.
-Then, stroll through Gojozaka Hills, an area known for its many pottery studios, on your way to the home and studio of the late Kawai Kanjiro, one of Kyoto’s most famous potters.
+This morning, begin sightseeing with a visit to Shogunzuka, home to a Buddhist temple with stunning views over Kyoto.
+Continue to the home and studio of the late Kawai Kanjiro, one of Kyoto’s most famous potters.
 Kanjiro’s beautiful, unusual home — redesigned to resemble a country house — is filled with his own creations and his personal collection, including ceramics, sculptures and wood carvings.
-Tonight, toast your journey with a Scenic Sundowner followed by an exquisite kaiseki banquet, where an attending geiko (as a geisha is known in Kyoto) and maiko dance, sing, pour sake and converse about their fascinating lives.
+Proceed to a temple, where you experience the art of the tea ceremony, noting its refined sense of hospitality and etiquette that date to the time of the samurai.
+Tonight, toast your journey with an exquisite kaiseki banquet, where an attending geiko (as a geisha is known in Kyoto) and maiko dance, sing, pour sake and converse about their fascinating lives.

 After breakfast, transfer to Kansai International Airport or Itami Airport, both located just outside of Osaka, for your flight home or to begin a post-tour extension in Hiroshima.